-A fundamental feature of a transfer on death deed is that the transferor retains the power to revoke the deed.
-Section 6 is framed as a mandatory rule in order to protect uninformed grantors.
-The rule also prevents an off-record instrument from affecting the revocability of a transfer on death deed.
+A fundamental feature of a transfer on death deed under this Act is that the transferor retains the power to revoke the deed.
+Section 6 is framed as a mandatory rule, for two reasons.
+First, the rule prevents an off-record instrument from affecting the revocability of a transfer on death deed.
+Second, the rule protects the transferor who may wish later to revoke the deed.